tilm/tkslurm/readme.txt

 Advantage wrt slurm:
 No knowledge of memory/cpu consumption necessary.
 No knowledge of hardware ressources necessary.
+Jobs are startet one by one with a user defined delay in order to smooth io requests.
 Online change of queue and nr of parallel jobs according to pct value measures possible.
 The command for killing and restarting the job is